gavv/snippets/pa/README.md

-# Pulseaudio usage examples
+# PulseAudio usage examples

 ### Overview

 There are several types of snippets here:

+* **D-Bus client**

+    Standalone program that uses PulseAudio D-Bus API.

-* *Playback client*
+* **Playback client**

-    Standalone program that sends samples to pulseaudio.
+    Standalone program that uses PulseAudio C API to send samples to the server.

-* *Source*
+* **Source**

-    Pulseaudio module (shared library) that runs thread which implements timing and periodically generates samples and writes them to connected *source outputs*.
+    PulseAudio module (shared library) that runs a thread which implements timing and periodically generates samples and writes them to the connected source outputs.

-* *Source output*
+* **Source output**

-    Pulseaudio module (shared library) that implements callbacks invoked when connected *source* generates more samples.
+    PulseAudio module (shared library) that implements callbacks invoked when a source generates more samples.

-* *Sink*
+* **Sink**

-    Pulseaudio module (shared library) that runs thread which implements timing and periodically requests samples from connected *sink inputs*.
+    PulseAudio module (shared library) that runs a thread which implements timing and periodically requests samples from the connected sink inputs.

-* *Sink input*
+* **Sink input**

-    Pulseaudio module (shared library) that implements callbacks invoked when connected *sink* needs more samples.
+    PulseAudio module (shared library) that implements callbacks invoked when a sink needs more samples.

+### Sample format

 When reading or writing samples to files, these snippets always use the same format:

 * linear PCM;
 * two channels (front Left, front Right);
 * interleaved format (L R L R ...);